-We've tested both devices throughly now so have a pretty good idea about they're strengths and weaknesses.
+We've tested both devices thoroughly now so have a pretty good idea about their strengths and weaknesses.

 So if you're weighing up whether to go for one over the other, here's our breakdown of how the Fitbit Charge 5 compares to the Whoop 4.0.

 Whoop 4.0 v Fitbit Charge 5: Pricing

 There's a chance that when you find out how much these two trackers cost, your decision will already be made about which to go for.
 Here are the key pricing details you need to know.

 The Whoop 4.0 works on a subscription model, which gets you the device and access to the Whoop app.
 Whoop just cut its prices, so its 24 month subscription now costs:

 • 12-month WHOOP Membership: $239/£229 ($20/£20pm)

 The Fitbit Charge 5 in comparison costs much less, and that gets you the device and free access to the app.

 But if you want to delve deeper into your health stats and get access to extra Whoop-level insights you'll need a Fitbit Premium subscription which unlocks sleep data, and the Daily Readiness feature.
 You can either pay $9.99/£7.99 a month or $79.99/£79.99 a year.

 Over two years that means the total cost of a Charge 5 could be around $337 compared to $399 for Whoop.
 Not that much different.